AML/CTF legal advice and AUSTRAC liaison

 Have you received a letter from AUSTRAC?
 Perhaps you need assistance with enrolment or registration on the Remittance Sector Register.
 If you have unwittingly breached the AML/CTF laws, the way you negotiate with AUSTRAC can have a substantial effect on how AUSTRAC responds.
 We help clients liaise with AUSTRAC.

-We run or attend industry forums for money remitters, OTC derivatives (including CFDs) providers, fund managers, financial advisers and FinTech startups, so we know what AML/CTF issues they’re facing at a practical level.
+We run industry forums for money remitters, OTC derivatives (including CFDs) providers, fund managers, financial advisers and FinTech startups, so we know what AML/CTF issues they’re facing at a practical level.

 We also provide ad-hoc advice to Australia’s remittance associations, and are involved globally with associations in other countries for the purposes of addressing the global de-risking (de-banking) crisis facing remitters and digital currency providers.
-Some of our staff are authorised by AUSTRAC as external auditors, and Partner Paul Derham chairs the AML and Financial Crime Committee for the Australian Digital Currency and Commerce Association (ADCCA).
+Partner, Paul Derham, also chairs the AML and Financial Crime Committee for the Australian Digital Commerce Association (ADCA).

 Independent Audit of AML/CTF Program

 If you have Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) obligations, we can help you.